Beatrice Eli

 Eli says she was raised by deeply religious Christian parents, and her style is different to theirs.
 She told a journalist that "they understand that I didn't become the nice Church girl they wanted me to be."
 As for her songwriting, she says, "I've always written about my feelings."
 She says Die Another Day "is about sex, drugs and girls."

 She is a lesbian and prefers that term over gay, as she told a journalist in 2015.
-Beatrice has been in a relationship with Swedish rapper Silvana Imam since 2014.
-She features on the track "Shhh" on Imam's second album Naturkraft, released in 2016.
+Beatrice used to be in a relationship with Swedish rapper Silvana Imam She features on the track "Shhh" on Imam's second album Naturkraft, released in 2016.
 Beatrice's single "Careful" from the Careful EP was nominated for "Song of The Year" at the Gaffa Awards 2018.